basetenlabs/truss-examples/trt-llm-engine-builder-templates/llama-3_1-8b-instruct/large_context/README.md

 # Llama 3.1 8B Instruct using TensorRT-LLM for Large Context

-This directory is a [Truss](https://truss.baseten.co/) template for deploying the Llama 3.1 8b Instruct model using our TensorRT-LLM (TRTLLM) [engine builder](https://docs.baseten.co/performance/engine-builder-overview).
+This directory is a [Truss](https://truss.baseten.co/) template for deploying the Llama 3.1 8B Instruct model using our TensorRT-LLM (TRT-LLM) [engine builder](https://docs.baseten.co/performance/engine-builder-overview).
 This configuration is optimized for large context scenarios.

 ## Use case